grafana/adventure/workshop.md

 ## 4. I want more games!

-The quest adventure is great to learn logs and metrics, and we felt we needed to build another game to showcase traces: [Learn OpenTelemetry tracing through a grand strategy game: introducing Game of Traces](https://grafana.com/blog/2025/08/11/learn-opentelemetry-tracing-through-a-grand-strategy-game-introducing-game-of-traces/).
+The quest adventure is excellent to learn logs and metrics, and we felt we needed to build another game to showcase traces: [Learn OpenTelemetry tracing through a grand strategy game: introducing Game of Traces](https://grafana.com/blog/2025/08/11/learn-opentelemetry-tracing-through-a-grand-strategy-game-introducing-game-of-traces/).

-You can play this game similarly, either run it localy with docker, following the [instructions for the game of tracing](https://github.com/grafana/alloy-scenarios/blob/main/game-of-tracing/README.md#running-the-demo), or use our [killercoda playground](https://killercoda.com/grafana-labs/course/workshops/game-of-traces) from your browser.
+You can play this game similarly, either run it locally with Docker, following the [instructions for the game of tracing](https://github.com/grafana/alloy-scenarios/blob/main/game-of-tracing/README.md#running-the-demo), or use our [killercoda playground](https://killercoda.com/grafana-labs/course/workshops/game-of-traces) from your browser.

 ![Victory](./img/workshop/game-of-tracing-1.png)
 ![War Map](./img/workshop/game-of-tracing-2.png)